The-Marcy-Lab-School/personal-pokedex/README.md

 2. A user can use the search bar to filter pokemon by name.
 3. A user can click on a pokemon card to toggle seeing its front sprite or back sprite.

+### Tip: Remember Controlled Components

+Every time you see a form or input of any type, store that value in state!

 ## Set Up

 Make sure you `cd` into the project directory.